scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 Pre-trained models
 ------------------

-This software offers pre-trained audio classification models for the Python community to aid in quick baseline establishment.
+pyAudioProcessing offers pre-trained audio classification models for the Python community to aid in quick baseline establishment.
 This is an evolving feature as new datasets and classification problems gain prominence in the field.

 Some of the pre-trained models include the following.

 1. Audio type classifier to determine speech versus music:
 Trained a Support Vector Machine (SVM) classifier for classifying audio into two possible classes - music, speech.
-This classifier was trained using mel frequency cepstral coefficients (MFCC), spectral, and chroma features.
+This classifier was trained using Mel Frequency Cepstral Coefficients (MFCC), spectral features, and chroma features.
+This model was trained on manually curated custom samples for speech and music.
-Confusion matrix produces scores as shown in :ref:`speech-music`.
+The confusion matrix produces results as shown in :ref:`speech-music`.

-.. table:: Confusion matrix for audio type (speech vs music) classification pre-trained model. :label:`speech-music`
+.. table:: Confusion matrix for audio type (speech vs music) classification pre-trained model. (numbers are in % of all samples, and the same no. of samples are considered for each class) :label:`speech-music`

      +-----------+------------+------------+
      |           | **Music**  | **Speech** |